What is PEAP Authentication? How PEAP Security Works

 Server Authentication

 A core principle of PEAP is the mandatory authentication of the server to the client.
 This is achieved by using a digital certificate on the authentication server, often a RADIUS server, which the client verifies before proceeding.
-This step verifies that the client communicates with a legitimate server, protecting against man-in-the-middle attacks.
+This step verifies that the client communicates with a legitimate server, protecting against man-in-the-middle (MITM) attacks.

 Optional Client Authentication